BlueMoonDevelopment/ExpenseMan-API/README.md

 NPM, NodeJS and PM2 need to be installed.
 On First startup, run <br>
   `npm install`<br>
-  `npm run css-build`<br>
-to install all the neccessary dependencies.
+to install all the neccessary dependencies.<br>
+Then copy the `config.example.json` and rename it to `config.json` and change the values to your environment.

 # Development

 simply run `npm run dev` to start server and it will automatically restart once you make changes.
+When using Visual Studio code just press F5

 # Production
 Then to start the webserver just run the `npm run start`